confluentinc/examples/ccloud/docs/ccloud-stack.rst

 ========

 This ``ccloud-stack`` utility creates a stack of fully managed services in |ccloud|.
-It is a quick way to create fully managed resources in |ccloud|, with correct credentials, which you can then use for learning and building other examples.
+It is a quick way to create resources in |ccloud| with correct credentials and permissions, useful as a starting point from which you can then use for learning, extending, and building other examples.
 The utility uses |ccloud| CLI under the hood to dynamically do the following in |ccloud| :

 -  Create a new environment